caribewave/vessels-monitoring/README.md

 Readme
 ======

-The **/data** folder contains raw AIS files collected in a beautiful city of Normandy: Vernon.
+The **_/data_** folder contains raw AIS files collected in a beautiful city of Normandy: Vernon

-Fortunatly Vernon is crossed by the Seine. so we can test AIS signals with AIS receiver like [dAISy](http://forum.43oh.com/topic/4833-potm-daisy-a-simple-ais-receiver/)
+Fortunatly Vernon is crossed by the Seine, therefore we can test reception of signals from ships with AIS receiver like [dAISy](http://forum.43oh.com/topic/4833-potm-daisy-a-simple-ais-receiver/)

 **Ships data are critical in case of tsunami because some of them are carrying people or hazardous materials.**